 Jesus fulfilled the Hebraic Spring Festivals/Holy Days at His first coming, and He will fulfill the Hebraic Fall Festivals/Holy Days when He returns, first in the clouds and then back to earth.
 Jesus said that He was the “Lord of the Sabbath”; then He went into a synagogue

-Likewise, I also feel that, on some level, believers should observe, or at least acknowledge, the Hebraic feasts, festivals, and holy days of the Lord
+Likewise, I also feel that believers should observe, or at least acknowledge, some or all of the Hebraic feasts, festivals, and holy days of the Lord

 I think it is fine for Christians to attend church on Sunday.
 However, I feel that it still is important for them to accept the Fourth Commandment as written and acknowledge a seven-day Sabbath.
 For instance, they could join together with other like-minded people for a Bible study on Friday night or Saturday.
 It also is recommended not to do regular work from sunset Friday to sunset Saturday.

 Those not observing a seventh-day Sabbath might claim that they no longer are “under the Law of Moses.”
 Yet, by observing only a first-day Sabbath, in essence they are continuing to be “under the law of Constantine,” who made Sunday the official day of rest in 321 A.D.
 This may have been an endorsement of what Christians had practiced for nearly two and a half centuries.
 Much of the early church had adopted Sunday as their day of worship, since Jesus Christ had risen on the first day of the week, even though there was no scriptural basis for doing this.

 Nonetheless, the Torah did not “go away” when Jesus was crucified and resurrected.
 It was not “nailed to the cross,” as some will claim.
 The Torah is part of God’s covenant with Israel, which has not been abolished